 Deadline is a hybrid administration and compute management solution offered by AWS that is used to manage render farms with physical and virtual machines running both on-premises and on AWS.
 Often employed in the M&E (Media & Entertainment) and AEC (Architecture, Engineering, and Construction) industries, Deadline can be used to set up hybrid render farms of on-premises and cloud nodes or farms that run entirely on the AWS cloud.

 Amazon Web Service’s DaaS solution, Amazon Workspaces, can be used to rapidly give employees anywhere access to a virtual desktop through a simple web browser interface.
-It follows AWS’ pay as you go pricing structure – you only pay for the Workspaces you launch – either on an hourly or monthly basis.
-Like other DaaS solutions, Workspaces assists in reducing management of hardware, OS, and VDI.
+It follows AWS’ pay-as-you-go pricing structure – you only pay for the Workspaces you launch – either on an hourly or monthly basis.
+Like other DaaS solutions, Workspaces assists in reducing the management of hardware, OS, and VDI.

 Cloud Editorial is becoming a far more common model for editors, reviewers and QA personnel to collaborate.

 The ability to use either standard Amazon Workspaces instances for moderate editing requirements, or the most modern custom instances (GPU-enabled, etc) for those sessions that require it, supplies a geographically dispersed creative workforce with the ability to “dial-in” the exact environments necessary for the job.
 The transition to an OpEx model also provides much better cost reporting and facilitates an easy path to the accurate allocation of costs to projects or customers.